kmhofmann/selene/docs/building.md

 Building the tests is disabled by default, and can be enabled by adding `-DSELENE_BUILD_TESTS=ON` to the `cmake` command.

-The test suite depends on [Catch2](https://github.com/catchorg/Catch2) and [Boost.Filesystem](http://www.boost.org/) for building the tests.
+The test suite depends on [Catch2](https://github.com/catchorg/Catch2) for building the tests.
-The former is bundled as a Git submodule and will be automatically cloned during execution of the `cmake` command.
+This library is bundled as a Git submodule and will be automatically cloned during execution of the `cmake` command.
-The latter is automatically searched for by a CMake `find_package` command; its presence is required to build the tests.

 The test suite can be run by executing `./test/selene_tests` from the `build` directory. `./test/selene_tests -h` lists available options.
 See the [Catch2 documentation](https://github.com/catchorg/Catch2/blob/master/docs/command-line.md)